 Consider targeted, subsidised programmes for women to get access to mobile (e.g., subsidising handsets, microloans).

-Launch public awareness campaigns to draw attention to harassment of women via the mobile phone agents for mobile operators.
+Launch public awareness campaigns to draw attention to harassment of women via the mobile phone operators.

-Provide research and additional insights into issues around security and harassment on mobile and middle-income countries.
+Provide research and additional insights into issues around security and harassment on mobile for women in lowand middle-income countries.
+NGOs should consider whether beneficiaries or trusted local NGO staff would benefit from becoming agents for mobile country programmes.

-NGOs should consider whether beneficiaries or trusted local NGO staff would benefit from becoming country programmes.
-Encourage national governments to include technical literacy training for women on their ICT income countries.
+Encourage national governments to include technical literacy training for women on their ICT agenda.

-Fund mobile technical literacy training for women across multiple in low- and middleagenda.
+Fund mobile technical

+literacy training for

+women across multiple

-Support international efforts to standardise Advocate and support efforts to increase network quality and gender statistics coverage for women
+Advocate and support efforts to increase network quality and coverage for women in low- and middleincome countries.